wil-liammacleod/MultiOgarII/README.md

 A fast, open source [Agar.io](http://agar.io/) server that supports multiple protocol versions and smooth vanilla physics.

 Since August of 2016, [Barbosik](https://github.com/Barbosik) has stopped working on this project.
-So I forked the code and remade it into MultiOgar-Edited.
-An updated version of the previous MultiOgar.
+So I forked the code and remade it into MultiOgar-Edited, an updated version of the previous MultiOgar.

 >---